 Anne McCaffrey's Dragonriders of Pern series has this.
 The first book was stunning and awesome, and the second and third that followed were, while having their problems, quite good.
 Unfortunately, she kept writing, and things went to hell in a handbasket.
 She contradicted established canon from one book to the next, couldn't keep names, ages, and places straight, and the plots devolved into pathetic monstrosities.

 Even more than the film examples, Star Trek suffered this in its series.
 The Original Series was considered an uneven novelty, a series that was either teeth grating crap, or the very pinnacle of science-fiction, depending on the given episode.
 The Next Generation has been formally recognized as being among the top 100 shows ever made and a crowning achievement of television.
-Paramount came down with Sequelitis, commissioning three follow-up series (one of them was a prequelitis).
+Paramount came down with Sequelitis, commissioning three follow-up series (one of them was a prequel).
 The critical reception deteriorated with each successive series, along with the ratings (though a few preferred Deep Space Nine in later years).
-The last one only made it to four seasons, the fourth season was only made so that the series could be syndicated, and not end up a total failure.
+The last one made it to four seasons, the fourth season was only made so that the series could be syndicated, and not end up a total failure.

 Dead Ringers had a sketch in which different versions of Arnold Schwarzenegger came back from the future to warn him not to sign up for any more lousy Terminator sequels, eventually reaching Terminator 23 before Sarah Connor shot the present Arnie to save the future.
-To her dismay, another Arnie came back and revealed she is now his co-star in Kindergarten Cop 14!Nnnnnoooooooo!
+To her dismay, another Arnie came back and revealed she is now his co-star in Kindergarten Cop 14!Nnnooooo!

 No genre features more numbered albums than hip-hop.
 It usually works like this: